Masashi Hamauzu

 Masashi Hamauzu (浜渦 正志, Hamauzu Masashi) is a Japanese composer, pianist, and lyricist.
 Hamauzu, who was employed at Square Enix from 1996 to 2010, was best known during that time for his work on the Final Fantasy and SaGa video game series.
 Born into a musical family in Germany, Hamauzu was raised in Japan.
 He became interested in music while in kindergarten, and took piano lessons from his parents.

-Hamauzu was hired by Square as a trainee, and his debut as a solo composer came the following year when he scored Chocobo no Fushigina Dungeon.
+Hamauzu was hired by Square as a trainee, and his debut as a solo composer came the following year when he scored Chocobo's Mysterious Dungeon.
 He has collaborated with friend and fellow composer Junya Nakano on several games.

 After Nobuo Uematsu left Square Enix in 2004, Hamauzu took over as the leading composer of the company's music team.
 He was the sole composer for Final Fantasy XIII.
 He has also become a renowned pianist, arranging for several other composers.
 His music incorporates various styles, although he often uses classical and ambience in his pieces.
 In 2010, Hamauzu left Square Enix to start his own studio, MONOMUSIK.

 Biography

 Early life

 Born in Munich, Germany, Hamauzu's mother was a piano teacher and his father, Akimori Hamauzu, an opera singer.
 He developed an interest in music while in kindergarten.
 Hamauzu grew up in Germany and started to receive piano and singing lessons from his parents at very young age, and when he was in high school, he composed his first original music piece.
 After his brother, Hiroshi, was born, the family moved to Osaka.
-He enrolled in the Tokyo National University of Fine Arts and Music, where he joined a student ensemble as a pianist.
+He enrolled in the Tokyo University of the Arts, where he joined a student ensemble as a pianist.
 Hamauzu met his wife, Matsue Hamauzu (née Fukushi), at the university, and they have two children.
 Matsue worked alongside Hamauzu on the soundtrack to Final Fantasy VII as a soprano and Sigma Harmonics as a scat singer; she was also a soprano for the score to Final Fantasy VIII & a lead vocalist in Final Fantasy XIII.
 After graduating from the university, he thought about becoming a classical musician, but he eventually found out that he wanted to work with game music instead.